Xilinx/vck190-base-trd/docs/source/arch/arch-xvdpu.rst

 - dynamic-config (optional) : configures one or many input parameters of the kernel during runtime, refer to all parameters under config from the JSON file above.

-**ivas_xmetaaffixer** is used to scale the incoming metadata information for the different resolutions.
+**vvas_xmetaaffixer** is used to scale the incoming metadata information for the different resolutions.
 A machine learning (ML) operation can be performed on a different frame resolution and color format than the original frame, but the metadata might be associated with the full resolution, original frame.